 I’m in favor of regulation, too.
 But I’m very concerned about whether we’re on a trajectory toward helpful and effective regulation.
 At the moment, few regulators have sufficient understanding of AI’s potential benefits and harms to craft effective laws.
 The only thing more dangerous than knowing too little is knowing too little without understanding just how little that is.

-I’m glad regulators are seeking to learn more about AI (as you can read about below).
+I’m glad regulators are seeking to learn more about AI.
 This is a wonderful step!
 But I see a dangerous situation emerging in which regulators speak with a number of academic and business leaders and come away thinking they understand things well enough.
 At best, only a few people in the world have the information to answer questions such as:

 - How are AI-enabled paid online ads affecting elections in various countries right now?